GSA/site-scanning-documentation/pages/scan_statuses.md

 - **Execution Context Destroyed** - Puppeteer experienced an error because the page it was scanning changed after the scan began, possibly due to further navigation.
 (Execution context was destroyed)
   - The Site Scanning engine failed.
 - **HTTP2 Error** - Often the result of the website not supporting HTTP2 or an SSL configuration.
 (ERR_HTTP2_PROTOCOL_ERROR)
   - Ask your agency's network team to check for and remedy an HTTP2 protocol error.
+- **Invalid Auth Credentials** - Website requires credentials in order to load.
+(ERR_INVALID_AUTH_CREDENTIALS)
+  - N/a
+- **Invalid Response** - The website or underlying server may be experiencing technical difficulties.
+(ERR_INVALID_RESPONSE)
+  - Check the website's status.
 - **Invalid SSL cert** - The Target URL's SSL certificate, used for HTTPS, is expired or not properly configured.
 (ERR_CERT_COMMON_NAME_INVALID; ERR_CERT_DATE_INVALID; ERR_BAD_SSL_CLIENT_AUTH_CERT; unable to verify the first certificate)
   - Ask your agency's network team to check for and remedy any issues with the HTTPS/HSTS configuration for the site.
 - **Page Frame Not Ready** - Specific to the accessibility scans, this status indicates that page or an element did not finish loading and could not be scanned.
 (Page/Frame is not ready)
   - The Site Scanning engine failed.
+- **SSL Protocol Error** - Often the result of invalid or misconfigured SSL.
+(ERR_SSL_PROTOCOL_ERROR)
+  - Ask your agency's network team to check for and remedy any issues with the HTTPS/HSTS configuration for the site.
 - **SSL Version Cipher Mismatch** - Often the result of invalid or misconfigured SSL certificates.
 (ERR_SSL_VERSION_OR_CIPHER_MISMATCH)
   - Ask your agency's network team to check for and remedy any issues with the HTTPS/HSTS configuration for the site.
 - **Timeout** - When the headless browser loaded the Target URL, the request timed out (i.e. there's something at that URL, but it never finished loading).
 (ERR_CONNECTION_TIMED_OUT; ETIMEDOUT)